 Junkyard Dog died on June 1, 1998, in a single-car accident on Interstate 20 near Forest, Mississippi, as he was returning home from his daughter LaToya’s high school graduation.
 He had stayed involved in professional wrestling until the time of his death, appearing at ECW’s 1998 Wrestlepalooza event, just one month before.
 Among JYD’s last contributions to professional wrestling was the training of former WWF wrestlers Rodney Mack and Jazz.
 His daughter, LaToya Ritter, and his sister, Christine Woodburn, represented him as he was inducted into the WWE Hall of Fame class of 2004 at a ceremony held on March 13, 2004, by Ernie Ladd, the day before WrestleMania XX.

-Tragically, LaToya, JYD’s only daughter, died unexpectedly on October 19, 2011.
+Tragically, LaToya, JYD’s only daughter, died unexpectedly on October 19, 2011, thirteen years after the passing of her father.
 According to her obituary on Legacy.com, “[LaToya] had been talking on the phone when her friend heard a loud thud and called 911.
 LaToya was 31 and appeared to be in radiant health.
 Her family hopes that medical science can solve the mystery of her death.”

 The cause of LaToya’s death has never been shared publicly.

-Editor’s Update (May 29, 2019): A friend of the family reached out to use after reading our article.
+Editor’s Update: A friend of the family reached out to us after reading our article.
 “Love your site!
 Read the JYD article.
 I just wanted to pass on that LaToya died of a heart attack.
 Doctors said she was gone before she hit the floor.
 As tragic as her loss is, there’s consolation in the knowledge that she didn’t suffer.”